-I got an email this weekend that had the wheels of conscious parenting confusion spinning and as I typed a reply to the sender I realized it warranted a post.
-I get this question a lot and it seems to pop up often whether its with lunch gear or toys or bibs.
-Alicia of The Soft Landing posted about this last fall in her blog post Lead-free vs. Lead-safe?
+I get this question a lot, and it seems to pop up often, whether it’s with lunch gear, toys, or bibs.
+Alicia of The Soft Landing posted about this last fall in her blog post-Lead-safe vs. Lead-free?
 What’s the difference? and it is an article I refer to often.
-Alicia says,

 The term “lead-safe” refers to products that may show trace amounts of lead, but no more than the established federal safety limits.
 On the other hand, some materials are naturally unlikely to contain lead, so manufacturers may choose to label them “lead-free”.
 Products you need to be most concerned about are typically painted or made from PVC or metal (such as jewelry, house keys and water bottles).
 Lead is sometimes added during the manufacturing process as a stabilizer in these materials.
 This is another reason to choose only PVC-free products and shop from reputable companies who complete third-party independent heavy metal testing to ensure the safety of their products.”

-Some materials are less likely to contain lead than others so a company selling something made out of 100% organic cotton might use the term “Lead Free” because it probably doesn’t contain any.
-Other companies might stick to the more legal term of “Lead Safe” which more or less means the product has less than the permitted amount.
-At the moment the legal limit in products designed for children under 12 is 300ppm (parts per million) and for paints or coatings it is 90ppm.
+Some materials are less likely to contain lead than others, so a company selling something made of 100% organic cotton might use the term “Lead-Free” because it probably doesn’t contain any.
+Other companies might stick to the more legal term of “Lead Safe,” which more or less means the product has less than the permitted amount.
+Currently, the legal limit in products designed for children under 12 is 100ppm (parts per million), and for paints or coatings, it is 90ppm.